HWS Short Term Summer Faculty Led Program

 All students will need a passport valid until at least 6 months after the return date of this program to participate.

 Visas ARE required for U.S. citizens traveling to Ghana and cost approximately $60 USD.
 Please view the visa requirements here.
-Students are responsible for securing their own visa; however, the CGE will host a mandatory visa workshop where students can ask questions and work on completing the requirements together.
+The checklist and printable application can be viewed here.
+Students are responsible for securing their own visa and collecting all required documents noted on the checklists; however, the CGE will host a mandatory visa workshop where students can ask questions and work on completing the requirements together.

 Non U.S. citizens should see Anthony Mandela in the CGE about visas as soon as you are accepted.

 Yellow fever vaccinations are required and the government of Ghana requires proof of yellow fever vaccination prior to entry.
 A portion of this program does take place in a yellow fever zone as displayed on the CDC's yellow fever world map here.
 Please also check the CDC website to read more about the health recommendations for travel to Ghana.
 Most travelers also choose to receive Hepatitis A and typhoid immunizations prior to travel.

 The CGE recommends consulting with your physician to learn more about any health risks specific to the regions of Ghana you will be visiting and discuss optional vaccinations.
 You can also speak with Passport Health (585) 275-8884 and choose to receive optional vaccinations at their travel clinic in Rochester or Syracuse (at additional cost).
 Here are the estimated fees* for vaccinations through Passport Health:

 - Hepatitis A: $95